-With significant efforts towards deleveraging while financing for the 68:32 debt equity funded integrated steel plant project expansion at Angul, Odisha and regular accretion of profits leading to a significant tangible net worth, JSPL's overall gearing continued to remain comfortable, at 0.45x, as on March 31, 2024 (0.44x as on March 31, 2023).
+With significant efforts towards deleveraging while financing for integrated steel plant project expansion at Angul, Odisha, and regular accretion of profits leading to a significant tangible net worth (TNW), JSPL's overall gearing continued to remain comfortable, at 0.45x, as on March 31, 2024 (0.44x as on March 31, 2023).
 JSPL has reduced its gross debt from ₹32,674 crore as on March 31, 2021 (including letter of credit [LC] acceptance of ₹2,764 crore), to ₹18,993 crore (including LC acceptance of ₹2,448 crore), as on March 31, 2024, through repayment and pre-payment of its debt obligations through internal accruals.
-The outstanding total debt stood at ₹20,509 crore, as on September 30, 2024 (including acceptances of ₹3,243 crore).
-The reduction in debt and higher operating profit has led to an interest coverage of over 6.00x on a consistent basis in the last three years.
 CARE Ratings expects the interest cover to remain above 5x going forward for the next three years while factoring in the management's current action and expansion plan over the next three years.
-The net debt/PBILDT continued to remain comfortable at 1.46x as on March 31, 2024, and expected to remain below 2.00x (including envisaged acceptances) in the projected period.
-The total debt is expected to increase by the end of FY25 onwards till FY26 on account of debt availed to fund the ongoing capex in JSOL.
-However, the capital structure and debt coverage indicators are expected to remain in a comfortable against the envisaged plan.
+The net debt/PBILDT continued to remain comfortable at 1.46x as on March 31, 2024, and expected to remain ~2.00x (including envisaged acceptances) in the projected period.
+The cost overrun of the JSOL project is expected to be largely met through internal accruals only.
+CARE Ratings expects that the capital structure and debt coverage indicators are expected to remain in comfortable against the envisaged projections.